john-friedman/datamule-python/datamule/docs-rewrite/docs/datamule-python/portfolio/document.md

 Persons
 - ssa_baby_names (Uses all baby first names since 1880, where there are more than 5 names per year.)
-- (Planned) 8k_2024_persons (Uses multistage spacy, human parser pipeline to extract names from all documents within 2024 8-K filings)
+- 8k_2024_persons (Uses multistage spacy, human parser pipeline to extract names from all documents within 2024 8-K filings)

 CUSIP
 - sc13dg_cusips (Uses SC 13D/G, somewhat incomplete)